-- 1. Demonstrated lack of aptitude for advanced practice in nursing. - 2.
-Failure to exhibit behavior of: a.)integrity, b.)dependability and accountability, c.) concern for human and societal needs. - 3.
+- 1. Demonstrated lack of aptitude for advanced practice in nursing. - Failure to exhibit behavior of: a.)
+Integrity, b.)
+Dependability and accountability, c.)
+Concern for human and societal needs. (see Honor Code) - 3.
 Clinical nursing performance that jeopardizes safety of patients. - 4.
 Physical or emotional condition of a nature that affects, or is affected by, one's performance in nursing. - 5.
 Failure to conform to the legal and ethical standards of the nursing profession. - 6.
 Having excessive absences, or inadequate clinical contact hours obtained throughout clinical rotation (see attendance policy).